gxf1212/notes/research/Protein-ligand-simulation.md

 Extension--Modeling--Add Solvation Box

-- You can rotate to minimize volume
+- You can rotate to minimize volume (not working well?)

-- WT: residue name for waters. can change
+- WT: residue name for waters. you can change

 - if you check 'use molecular dimension', the min and max in 3D will be calculated automatically, and you only need to add 'padding' (and measure) as we usually did.